 [Table 3 approximately here]

-Text Mining from Opinion Section
+Text Mining from Opinion Sections

 Instead of regular news items, this study analysed guest authors (experts and scholars) opinion related to the recent outbreak of COVID-19 in the selected five Asian countries.
 All the selected newspapers published the opinion, thoughts, concerns, advice, and suggestions of experts and Editors all over the world in their 'Opinion' section.
 However, these opinions also called 'Editorial' (statements made by Editor on behalf of the newspaper itself), 'Viewpoint', and 'Opinion' in these selected newspapers.
 From the various sources, an Opinion can define as an article, usually published in a newspaper or magazine, that mainly reflects the author's opinion about a subject or the recent issue that does not claim objectivity.
 The opinion is meant to supplement the news portion and provide for an exchange of ideas.
 On the other hand, text mining, which referred to as text data mining, or text analytics, is the prime approach of this research to gather critical concerns and focus on experts' perceptions and opinions from the text.
 The fundamental virtue of the text-mining approach is its timeliness; information from online text sources can easily be collected and readily available for various uses promptly (Pyo and Kim, 2019).

-Text mining Issues
+Text mining issues

 To our best knowledge, this is the first study that applies text mining analysis to the COVID-19 studies.
 In contrast with the increasing importance of the text mining approach in the COVID-19 literature, except Jahanbin and Rahmanian (2020), no similar study has been completed for the COVID-19 in Asian region as well as for rest of the world.
 Present study grouped all diversified discussions and highlighted them into following eight prime issues.
 In order to examine experts' opinion related to COVID-19 and how those are guiding societies, text mining was done considering these issues.
-Each issue was investigated by key word searching and after the key word search, that key word related concerns were gone through carefyly and tried to explore why and how the experts have expressed their concerns related to the key words.
-These broad eight issues were: i) health and drug, ii) preparedness and awareness, iii) social welfare, iv) governance and institutions, v) politics, vi) economy, vii) environment and wildlife, and viii) innovation and technology (Table 4).
-This paper aims to analyzed how editors and experts' perceptions and features related to COVID-19 were trying to highlighted and shapeed these critical issues in people's life and livelihoods in selected five countries.
+Each issue was investigated by key word searching and after the key word search, that key word related concerns were gone through carefully and tried to explore why and how the experts have expressed their concerns related to the key words.
+These broad eight categories were:( i) health and drugs; (ii) preparedness and awareness; (iii) social welfare; (iv) governance and institutions; (v) politics; (vi) the economy; vii) the environment and wildlife; and viii) innovation and technology (Table 4).
+This study aims to analyze how editors and experts' perceptions and features related to COVID-19 were trying to highlighted and shaped these critical issues in people's life and livelihoods in selected five countries.

 [Table 4 approximately here]